Legally Reviewed by Matthew Dolman

 Filing a Lawsuit as an Adult Survivor

-Many foster care sexual abuse survivors don’t come forward until years later, and that’s okay.
+However, adult survivors can still pursue claims even if they did not report the abuse at the time.
 Thanks to changes in the law, many states now give adults more time to file lawsuits for childhood sexual abuse.

 - Extended Statutes of Limitations: These laws give survivors until their mid-20s or even 30s to file.